 The Dillirgi Dunes

 Flowers in their hair

 By the way, the Greek Cypriots have their own “version” of the song — “Tillirkotissa” (more).

 The HASDER Folk Arts Foundation is an organization dedicated to the preservation and reconstruction of many traditional Cyprus dances that have been almost forgotten.

-HASDER representatives went on expeditions to various villages and small towns in Northern Cyprus.
+HASDER representatives went on expeditions to various villages and small towns in the part of Cyprus occupied by Turkey.
 There they recorded and, with the help of artists, restored all the folklore movements and figureheads.